In 1977, while living in the little yellow house by the River Vaipoiri, a different boat came to paper and then lived on as a dream.

 Sail Area 842 Sq Ft

 She adapted to island life including sailing on SV Cornelia.
 She quickly took ownership.
-Over the nine years we've had Cornelia, it was becoming more difficult for Rosie to get on and off;
+Over the nine years we've had Cornelia, it was becoming more difficult for Rosie to get on and off and down below.

 Rosie don't roll!